KiranGadhavi/trickr_street/README.md

 - React
 - @react-google-maps/api
 - Tailwind CSS
-- Framer Motion

 ## Contributing

 We welcome contributions!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.